Haufe-Lexware/wicked.auth-passport/README.md

     restart: unless-stopped
 ```

-In case you are using different deployment methods of your API Portal, this may differ for your setup (e.g. `docker swarm`).
+In case you are using different deployment methods of your API Portal, this may differ for your setup (e.g. for Docker Swarm or Kubernetes).

 ## Configuring Google Login